cf-sewe/cplace-cssc-operator/README.md

 >   /environments/test/instances:
 >     sewe.cf.test.cplace.cloud/config.yaml

-In the beginning we use one repo for all environments.
+In the beginning we use one repository for all environments.
 For production use (once introduced) we'd prefer the one-GIT-per-environment approach for compliance reasons.

 Instance configuration (config.yaml):